In the next 15 seconds… could you recite your company’s Mission Statement by heart? Could the entire leadership team repeat it?

 And you never actually sat down and wrote one for, you know, when you took over leadership or whatever.
 And maybe it needs to be redone.
 I don’t know.
 But the key is, is it’s very difficult to lead people toward a purpose when they don’t know what the purpose is.

-It’s very difficult to hold people accountable to their daily tasks being a part of a purpose if they don’t know what it is.
+It’s very difficult to hold people accountable for their daily tasks being a part of a purpose if they don’t know what it is.
 So how do we get that mission statement in place?
 How do we get alignment with the tasks?
 Can you see, another way is, can you see the mission statement being reflected in the actions and the attitudes and the conversations that you have?

-Now for me, I’m always going to say that culture comes down to two things, actions and attitudes.
+Now for me, I’m always going to say that culture comes down to two things, actions, and attitudes.
 Do you see those actions that align with your mission statement?
 Do you see those attitudes that aligned with your mission statement?
 It is not uncommon for me, and this rarely ever happens, but if a team member does something that does not align with that mission statement, I will call it out.
 Something so simple as breakfast or food here.
 In this culture.

 The ladies are going to go first.
 I don’t care.
 The men can all stand and wait.
 The ladies are going to go first.
-When we have clients in on a on a Thursday morning and we have men and women clients coming in, the ladies from the clients are going to go first.
+When we have clients in on a Thursday morning and we have men and women clients coming in, the ladies from the clients are going to go first.

-Then our ladies who know that their butts better be standing there ready to go, not somewhere else in the building, lolly gagging because that we now have clients waiting on us.
+Then our ladies who know that their butts better be standing there ready to go, not somewhere else in the building, lollygagging because we now have clients waiting on us.
 They’re all standing there ready to go and they dish up their food and then our, our gentleman clients come in and they do theirs and then the rest of the men on the team go.

 We don’t jump in line and go before our clients and take food.
 We just don’t do that.
 It doesn’t happen.
 There’s nobody on this team that does that because they know that would be ridiculous.
-Serve the client, take care of the client and let them go first.
+Serve the client, take care of the client, and let them go first.
 We’ll go after that.

 We’ve got plenty of time.
 We’re going to be good.
 When you watch the conversations around here, there is rarely a tough conversation that is needed to be had in this building with this team.
-There’s plenty of tough conversations as we help people through events and stuff, but with the team, there’s rarely a tough conversation that has to happen.
+There are plenty of tough conversations as we help people through events and stuff, but with the team, there’s rarely a tough conversation that has to happen.
 Why?

 So that question is what I want you to ask yourself.
-Do you see your mission being reflected in the actions and the attitudes?
+Do you see your mission being reflected in your actions and attitudes?
 Do you see it being reflected in the conversations?
 Do you see it being reflected in the tasks?
 Are Your leaders leading and making decisions according to your mission statement?
 If these things are not happening, then we’ve got to do something about that.

 The more your mission statement drives your culture, the less time you will spend fixing bad actions and attitudes.
 Now, if you haven’t listened to last week’s episode on creating a culture of champions, it’s episode number 320 make sure you go back and give that a listen.
 If you haven’t already, we’ll put it in the show notes.
 So here’s the thing, we have a download for you.
-If you haven’t done your mission statement and hasn’t been refreshed in a while or no one really knows, uh, what it is or, well, then we’re going to give you a pdf to help you out with this.
+If you haven’t done your mission statement and haven’t been refreshed in a while or no one really knows, uh, what it is or, well, then we’re going to give you a pdf to help you out with this.

 It’s going to have nine questions, for you to ask to craft that statement, refresh it or you know, remind your team why there is a mission statement there in the first place and what it is.
 So you can download that at chrislocurto.com/321 and you can get that download and get started on that mission statement today.
 Leader.